lxmrc/lxmrc.github.io/_posts/2020-11-26-self-hosting-everything.md

 <img src="/assets/aws.jpeg" width="75%" style="margin: 1em auto;"/>
 <div	 class="caption">via <a href="https://twitter.com/SimpsonsOps">Simpsons Against DevOps</a></div>

-At this point I was addicted to making everything more complicated than it needed to be, so I wondered, what was the category of thing that Amazon S3 falls into and could I host my own version of it?
+At this point I was in the mood to make everything more complicated than it needed to be, so I asked myself, what is the category of thing that Amazon S3 falls into and can I host my own version of it?
 The answer is object storage and yes.
+(I later found out that S3 buckets are pretty cheap but that wouldn't have stopped me.)

-[This video by Zach Gollwitzer explains what object storage is and what differentiates it from the more traditional types of storage.](https://www.youtube.com/watch?v=3r9RGJ0_Bls&t=1468s) It's good for storing unstructured data that will most likely be written to once but accessed many times, e.g.: images and video.
+[This video by Zach Gollwitzer explains what object storage is and what differentiates it from the more traditional types of storage.](https://www.youtube.com/watch?v=3r9RGJ0_Bls&t=1468s) It's well-suited for storing unstructured data that will most likely be written to once but accessed many times, e.g.: images and video.
 S3 is Amazon's object storage service, but other cloud providers offer compatible services based on the S3 API, and it's also possible to host your own, which is what I did using [MinIO](https://min.io).

-It was actually pretty simple, I used [this guide by Kevin Stevenson](https://gist.github.com/kstevenson722/e7978a75aec25feaa6ad0965ec313e2d) and was up and running within a few minutes.
+It was surprisingly simple, I just followed [this guide by Kevin Stevenson](https://gist.github.com/kstevenson722/e7978a75aec25feaa6ad0965ec313e2d) and was up and running within a few minutes.
 Configuring Active Storage to work with my MinIO bucket was also pretty straightforward thanks to [this post by Kevin Jalbert](https://kevinjalbert.com/rails-activestorage-configuration-for-minio/).
 It turns out everything is easy when someone else already wrote down how to do it.

 The Rails app was now fully functional, able to handle file uploads and store them on my imitation S3 bucket.
 The next thing I wanted to tackle was continuous integration.